 You can use the berries frozen for recipes, or you can thaw them by transferring them to your refrigerator for a couple of hours.

 You will always find a few bags in my freezer, as I love to stock up on them when they’re in season at the farmers market, and then freeze them to enjoy in smoothies throughout the year!

 If you’re a fan of fun food hacks, there are multiple techniques available that attempt to both clean and extend the shelf life of your berries, like diluted vinegar or baking soda solutions.

 If you are interested in giving a vinegar mixture a try, you can use the ratio of 1 part vinegar to 3 parts cool water.
 White vinegar is the best option when it comes to cleaning produce.

-Cleaning entails filling a large bowl with the mixture and placing your fruit in the bowl.
-Mix the berries around a little bit and leave them to soak for 1 to 2 minutes, and then dump out the water.
+Cleaning this way entails filling a large bowl with the mixture and placing your fruit in the bowl.
+Mix the berries around a little bit and leave them to soak for 1 to 2 minutes, then dump out the water.
 Rinse them gently in a colander.

 Once cleaned, lay them out to air dry on a clean kitchen towel or paper towels for about 30 minutes, and then store them as described above.
 You don’t want to pat them dry if you can avoid it, as this can damage the fruit.

 Still disappointed in the results?
-Understandable.
+That’s understandable.
 These solutions will not guarantee extended freshness, and they tend to leave a slightly unpleasant aftertaste of either vinegar or baking soda behind.